 I was shocked at the nutritional info.
 These homemade protein bars look so bad for you, you know what I mean?!
 And at same time each bar contains only 0.5 tbsp coconut oil and peanut butter each, 0.5 tsp chocolate chips, 2.5 g sugar and 5.8 g carbs.
 Loaded with heaping 2 tbsp of protein powder and almonds, each bars delivers 9 g protein and 14 g fat.

 I recently found my favourite plant based protein powder – Vega Sport.
 I like the fact I can mix it with water and it tastes delicious.
-I used Vega vanilla, chocolate and berry to make these homemade protein bars, as well as Sunwarrior protein powder.
+I used Vega vanilla, chocolate and berry to make these bars, as well as Sunwarrior protein powder.
 I do not recommend using plain pea or hemp protein powder in this recipe.
 Check out my full list of clean protein powders I like the taste, ingredients’ list and price of.

 - 1/3 cup coconut oil

 - 1/2 cup almond/rice/soy/hemp milk, unsweetened

 - 1 + 1/2 cups vanilla plant based protein powder (I used Vega Sport & do not use whey)*

 - 2 tbsp chocolate chips (I used Enjoy Life)

 - Combine coconut oil, peanut butter and milk in a medium bowl.
 Microwave in 30 seconds intervals until melted, stirring in between.
 Then whisk to combine well.
 Add protein powder + almond meal and mix with a spatula until combined.
 It will take a few minutes.
 Dough will be crumbly, that's fine.